alban-read/Scheme-Direct-Workspace/README.md

 Provides a simple alternative to a terminal; creates a workspace type interface; that prevents text rushing off the screen;  keeps results and output into a different pane than the script source.

-Uses tiled panes rather than overlapping windows; there are several standard view combinations that rearrange the panes.
+- Uses tiled panes rather than overlapping windows; there are several standard view combinations that rearrange the panes.

-Provides a graphical output pane.
+- Provides a graphical output pane.
+  - In this version Direct2D is used for hardware acceleration.

-I use versions of this application to write apps that script dozens of C libraries; Chez Scheme is very good at that.
+- I use versions of this application to write apps that script dozens of C libraries; Chez Scheme is very good at that.

 ## Fun things